 Hotel/Motel Accommodations: Schools are responsible for making their own housing arrangements.
-It is suggested that you make your reservations early.
+It is suggested that you make your reservations early and cancel them if your team does not qualify for the State Tournament.
 For a list of Hotel/Motel Accommodations, please visit the Peoria Area Convention and Visitors Bureau web site at www.peoria.org.
-For the 2017 Tournament a special group rate has been arranged with the Marriott Pere Marquette in downtown Peoria and Embassy Suites across the river in East Peoria.
+For the 2018 State Tournament a special group rate has been arranged with the Marriott Pere Marquette in downtown Peoria and Embassy Suites just across the river in East Peoria.

-Arrival and Drop-Off: Upon arrival you should drive down S.W.
+Arrival and Drop-Off: Upon arrival in Peoria you should drive down S.W.
 Jefferson Ave. (a one-way street running southwest) past the Civic Center, then immediately turn right into the access drive.
 The building entrance is on the right (8).
 Players may proceed through the Great Hall (9) to the skittles room in Exhibit Hall D (12).

-Parking: If your vehicle fits in a standard parking space you may park in the adjacent parking lot (10).
-Longer vehicles should park in one of the Fulton St. lots (19).
+Parking: The Civic Center generally does not allow buses of any size to park in the adjacent parking lot

+(10).
+Instead buses should go around the building to park in one of the Fulton St. lots (19) after drop-off.